-Let us now consider a real-world application, using a well-known dataset, initially presented in Frees et al. [1996], and later also studied in the relevant works of Youn and Shemaykin [1999], Carriere [2000], Youn and Shemaykin [2001] and Luciano et al. [2008], among others.
+Let us now consider a real-world application, using a wellknown data set, initially presented in Frees et al. (1996), and later also studied in the relevant works of Youn and Shemaykin (1999), Carriere (2000), Youn and Shemaykin (2001) and Luciano et al. (2008), among others.

-The dataset11 contains 14,497 contracts from a large Canadian insurer, and the period of observation runs from December 29, 1988, until December 31, 1993.
-To simplify the interpretation of the results, and also in line with other works [Frees et al., 1996, Luciano et al., 2008], we have removed same sex contracts and, for every couple, we have kept only one contract, leaving a total of 11,454 contracts.
-Finally, we have removed contracts were the annuitants age was less than 40 at the end of the observation period, obtaining a dataset of 11,421 male-female couples.
+The data set contains 14,497 contracts from a large Canadian insurer, and the period of observation runs from December 29, 1988, until December 31, 1993.
+To simplify the interpretation and the comparability of our results with the previous works of Frees et al. (1996) and Luciano et al. (2008), we have removed same sex contracts and, for every couple, we have kept only one contract, leaving a total of 11,454 contracts.
+Further, we have ignored couples were the annuitants age was less than 40 at the end of the observation period, thus excluding a very limited number of parent-child annuities.
+All in all we have ended up with a data set of 11,421 male-female couples.